Wine Press, Littleborough

 Richard Harper's hard work since taking on vocals earlier this year showed and it is clear the four band members are very comfortable with each other.
 The tightness of their play belied the lack of full band practice in the weeks prior to the gig with drummer Pete Smith driving back from Plymouth the night before and guitarist John Butterworth completing an eight hour drive back from Cornwall less than two hours before he was due at the Wine Press for the sound check!

-I'm Lost was next in the set, and the melancholic almost classical feel of the song shows Crimson's ability to stray from their comfort zone.
-However, as they like the mood to ebb and flow another upbeat number is never far away and Miss Lane followed before the latest Crimson Scarlet song got its first public airing, Yes Baby, a laid back jazz influenced song.
+As they like the mood to ebb and flow another upbeat number is never far away and Miss Lane followed before the latest Crimson Scarlet song got its first public airing, Yes Baby, a laid back jazz influenced song.

 With the set coming to its climax, Crimson showed their versatility and their willingness to be different when they played an unplugged acoustic version (two guitars and a tambourine) of their ballad, Paradise Girl.